 Early 18th C, Elm or Cypress, Henan.
-Congratulation plaque for a famous Qing township drinking ceremony winning official.
-Rare.
+Rare congratulation plaque for a famous Qing township drinking ceremony winning official.
 48.5″ h, 24.25″ w.

 This plaque is no ordinary plaque, the kind done to advertise the establishment of a business.
-It was commissioned by a village or province in China long ago to laud its ruler, a feudal lord, returning from a victorious military campaign.
-The plaque honors him, evoking the “Rite of Yinzhi”( meaning “drinking celebration”), a rite dating to Zhou dynasty (1046-256B.C.) when a duke of Zhou defeated Duke Yin of the neighboring state of Qi.
-On his return, the lord ordered a drinking celebration for the village.
-First, he had a celebratory drink of wine in the ancestral temple by himself; then he had his accomplishments and victory recorded in temple tablets, to be followed by having his subjects join him in a drinking celebration and participate in ceremonies rewarding those deserving.
+It was commissioned by a township or province in China long ago to laud its ruler, a feudal lord, returning from a victorious military campaign.
+The plaque honors him, evoking the “Rite of Yinzhi”( meaning “drinking celebration”), a rite dating to Zhou Dynasty (1046-256B.C.) when a duke of Zhou defeated Duke Yin of the neighboring state of Qi.
+On his return, the lord ordered a drinking celebration for the township.
+First, he had a celebratory drink of wine in the ancestral temple by himself; then he had his accomplishments and victory recorded in temple tablets, to be followed by having his subjects joining him in a drinking celebration and participating in ceremonies rewarding those deserving.
 This is called ‘Yinzhi’.

 This famous rite in China is essentially referred to with the third character, sounding same as Qi, on the present plaque.
 It is as homage to its ruler.
 Its value in those days is shown in the heavy gilding of the Chinese characters as well as the carved symbols on the double frames of the plaque.